To the Members

-The details of other Committee Meetings during the Financial year 2015-16 are given inthe Corporate Governance Report.
+The details of other Committee Meetings held during the financial year 2017-18 aregiven in the Corporate Governance Report.

-In terms of the provisions of the Companies Act 2013 and the Articles of Associationof the Company Ms. Preeti Javali (holding DIN: 07157145) Director retires by rotation atthe forthcoming Annual General Meeting and being eligible offer himself forre-appointment.
+In terms of the provisions of the Companies Act 2013 and the Articles of Associationof the Company Mr. Shridhar S. Hegde (holding DIN: 01247342) Whole Time Director retiresby rotation at the forthcoming Annual General Meeting and being eligible offer himself forre-appointment.

 The Company has received necessary declaration from each Independent Director of theCompany under Section 149(7) of the Companies Act 2013 that the Independent Directors ofthe Company meet with the criteria of their Independence laid down in Section 149(6).

 The Board has on the recommendation of the Nomination and Remuneration Committeeframed a Policy for selection and appointment of Directors Senior Management and forother employees and their remuneration.
-The same has been disclosed in the website of theCompany aturl http://www.cerebracomputers.com/governance.htm The Composition criterialfor selection of Directors and the Terms of Reference of the Nomination and RemunerationCommittee is stated in the Corporate Governance Report.
+The same has been disclosed on the website of theCompany aturl http://www.cerebracomputers.com/governance.htm.
+The Composition criteriafor selection of Directors and the terms of reference of the Nomination and RemunerationCommittee is stated in the Corporate Governance Report.

 The Nomination and Remuneration Committee consists of the following:

-No commission has been received by MD/WTD from a Company and/or receipt of commission /remuneration from it Holding or Subsidiary to be provided during the financialyear under review.
+No commission has been received by MD/WTD from a Company and/or receipt ofcommission/remuneration from its Subsidiary Companies to be provided during the financialyear under review.

-16) INFORMATION ABOUT THE FINANCIAL PERFORMANCE / FINANCIAL POSITION OF THESUBSIDIARIES /
+15. INFORMATION ABOUT THE FINANCIAL PERFORMANCE / FINANCIAL POSITION OF THESUBSIDIARIES /

 Financial performance of the Subsidiary Companies referred to in Section 129 of theCompanies Act 2013 in Form AOC-1 is annexed to this Report as Annexure-II.

-Regarding the Advance towards purchase of fixed assets the management is hopeful ofrecovering the amount and hence no provision has been made.
+Regarding the Advance towards purchase of fixed assets and trade receivables themanagement is hopeful of recovering the amount and hence no provision has been made.

 Explanations by the Board on the comments of Secretarial Auditors: